Coming soon: 2009 Public Seminar Schedule

 Modeling a realistic-sized trace above a solid plane you will find that the current density is slightly greater on the reference-plane side of the trace than on the back side.
 This sometimes called the proximity effect.
 The same thing happens for two skinny wires placed in close proximity: the current tends to concentrate on the two facing surfaces.
 The proximity effect is a simple manifestation of the general rule that, given a choice, high-speed current tends to concentrate near its return path.

 I have presented just an outline of the simulation procedure.
-If you want more details, another good place to look is the book by Bruce Archambeault, "EMI/EMC Computational Modeling Handbook".
-I suggest you start your research there.
+If you want all the details, start your research here:

 Best Regards,